All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The opioid angle is being studied with urgency given the ongoing opioid crisis.
 If GLP-1 medications can reduce opioid cravings and relapse risk, they could become an important tool alongside existing treatments like buprenorphine and naltrexone.

-However, it is critical to note that none of these applications are FDA-approved.
+But it's critical to note that none of these applications are FDA-approved.
 GLP-1 medications are approved for weight management and type 2 diabetes.
-Any substance use effects are still being studied and should not be the primary reason for starting treatment.
+Any substance use effects are still being studied and shouldn't be the primary reason for starting treatment.

 What Patients Are Experiencing